- Future Students

 Graduates qualify for a B.C.
 Ministry of Education teaching certificate that enables you to teach K-12 in B.C. public schools.
 PLP students who enter the program with a first degree may be able to complete a Bachelor of Education (BEd) as a second degree without adding extra time or cost to the program.

-Issued to PLP students who have completed a Bachelor's degree and all the required prerequisites.
+Upon completion of the PLP, a Professional Teaching Certificate is issued to PLP students who have completed a Bachelor's degree and all of the required prerequisite coursework.

-Issued to PLP students who are still working toward a degree but have completed the required minimum 90 units and all prerequisite courses.
+Upon completion of the PLP, a Conditional Teaching Certificate is issued to PLP students who are still working toward a degree but have completed the required minimum 90 units as well as all prerequisite courses.
 You must complete your Bachelor's degree within five years to continue teaching.
-Upon completion of a degree, the TRB will issue a Professional Certificate.
+Upon completion of a Bachelor’s degree, the TRB will issue a Professional Teaching Certificate.

 Program Goals